Claim your free copy from the Program on Negotiation at Harvard Law School.

 But don’t worry, there are ways to overcome these significant challenges, and you’ll find them in Win-Win or Hardball?
 Learn Top Strategies from Sports Contract Negotiations.

-• Create alternatives – While it may seem like there are precious few alternatives, think creatively and discuss ways to create value for both parties – effectively creating a win-win situation
+– Create alternatives – While it may seem like there are precious few alternatives, think creatively and discuss ways to create value for both parties – effectively creating a win-win situation

-• Examine constraints – By looking carefully at the deal and the landscape you can help move the negotiation from a NOPA to a ZOPA.
+– Examine constraints – By looking carefully at the deal and the landscape, you can help move the negotiation from NOPA to ZOPA

-Curated from several articles in Harvard’s Negotiation Briefings newsletter, this report contains the most important, most relevant information you need to learn how to win by negotiating the best outcomes for you and your company.
+Curated from several top articles, Win-Win or Hardball?
+Learn Top Strategies from Sports Contract Negotiations contains the most important, most relevant information you need to learn how to win by negotiating the best outcomes for you and your company.

-As you’ll soon see, there’s a lot more to sports negotiation than screaming “show me the money!” like Tom Cruise in the movie Jerry Maguire.
+As you’ll soon see, there’s a lot more to sports negotiation than screaming “Show me the money!” like Tom Cruise in the movie Jerry Maguire.
 Read Win-Win or Hardball?
 Learn Top Strategies from Sports Contract Negotiations to gain tools, strategies, and knowledge that you can apply to your own business negotiations.

 I urge you to download your complimentary copy of Win-Win or Hardball?
 Learn Top Strategies from Sports Contract Negotiations, right now.
 Simply click the button below.